cloudprober/cloudprober/docs/content/docs/how-to/k8s_targets.md

 hostname (an `HTTPRoute` does not carry a load balancer IP in its status, unlike `Ingress`).
 The probe resolves it via DNS, and the hostname is also exposed as the `fqdn` label so HTTP probes set the correct Host header / SNI.
+Routes without hostnames (which inherit them from the Gateway listener) and wildcard hostnames (e.g. `*.example.com`) are skipped, as there is no specific host to probe.

 #### Filters